Who's Behind Listverse?

 Since time immemorial, people have turned their backs on their companions and countries.
 These betrayals come in many different flavors.
 First, traitors have different motives, ranging from the altruistic to the totally selfish.
 Second, they have different intended consequences; while some are on the personal level, others may conspire to forfeit their nation to a foreign power for centuries to come.
 Finally, treason ranges from forgivable to the notoriously nefarious.
-This article lists ten of the most notable traitors in world history, ranked by the severity of their deed.
+This article lists ten of the most notable traitors in world history.

 Mordechai Vanunu worked as a nuclear technician for the State of Israel in the 1980s, which was claiming to pursue nuclear power for civilian purposes only.
 In 1986, citing his opposition to weapons of mass destruction, Vanunu leaked details of the Israeli nuclear weapons program to the British press, confirming the world’s fear that Israel possessed nuclear weapons.
 After this, the Mossad lured him to Italy, drugged him, and abducted him.
 He was whisked away to Israel, where he was tried and convicted behind closed doors.
 He spent more than eleven years in solitary confinement and eighteen total in prison.
 After being released, he has been subject to a plethora of strict regulations, leading him to proclaim to the Nobel Peace Prize committee regarding his nomination:

 WHAT I WANT IS FREEDOM AND ONLY FREEDOM.